Skip to content

 SHARE VIA:

-I’ve recently gone through a major upheaval, totally rethinking my equipment lists and layout whilst bringing a new 258 brake horsepower 4×4 into service.
+I’ve recently gone through a major upheaval, rethinking my equipment lists and layout whilst bringing a new 258 brake horsepower 4×4 into service.
 I manage circa 500 patients every year in the field.
 Kit logistics is everything, given the distant storeroom is a hospital up to 3 hours away and Gardai (the Irish word for police) don’t like to be used as runners.
-I must confess that I’m pretty old fashioned with what I use, and I don’t like change.
+I must confess that I’m pretty old-fashioned with what I use, and I don’t like change.
 It’s probably because I’m used to carrying what I need on my back and started my career in a system that at the time had very little.

 Pre-packaged kits ready to grab and go

 Kit unused in a bag that’s been touched repeatedly by contaminated gloves should never have been a thing in the first place.
 Think about it!
 When you’re sucked into the moment of treating a sick child, the last thing you appreciate is infection control.
-Solutions need to be human proof.
-We can’t simply just do what we’ve always done.
+Solutions need to be human-proof.
+We can’t simply do what we’ve always done.
 I call it the RNLI test.
 If your kit and all its contents reliably can survive a winter trip to an Irish offshore island, lying exposed in the hull of an open rescue boat, you’ve achieved infection control packaging!
-This means EVERYTHING, down to the stethoscope and SpO2 monitor requires vacuum sealing.
+This means EVERYTHING, down to the stethoscope and SpO2 monitor, requires vacuum sealing.

 Moving forward, my single kit bag now includes all the monitoring and drugs required for an RSI or cardiac arrest, including waveform capnography and ECG!
-These are not new technologies, but smaller, cheaper items such as EMMA Capnography and Bluetooth-to-iOS ECG devices.
-I no longer have the heavy monitor or hands so full of equipment that I can’t safely climb a flight of stairs, let alone reach a child trapped in a mindboggling place!
+These are not new technologies but smaller, cheaper items such as EMMA Capnography and Bluetooth-to-iOS ECG devices.
+I no longer have the heavy monitor or hands so full of equipment that I can’t safely climb a flight of stairs, let alone reach a child trapped in a mind-boggling place!
 It helps create that clinical environment in a non-clinical area.
 If further “next step” critical care retrieval paraphernalia is required, such as a ventilator, blood warmer or syringe driver, this can be brought out from the car.

 Around the corner, around the world” is a philosophy that defines risk in retrieval medicine.
-It’s not distance, but the very act of transferring a patient from one place to another that carries the risk.
+It’s not distance but the very act of transferring a patient from one place to another that carries the risk.
 Most people are worried about a cardiac arrest en route.
-What will you do today if that cardiac arrest was caused by an infusion line, chest drain or endotracheal tube dislodging in transit in that unfamiliar, non-clinical space?
+What would you do today if that cardiac arrest was caused by an infusion line, chest drain or endotracheal tube dislodging in transit in that unfamiliar, non-clinical space?
 The riskiest time is just transferring a patient across the bed to the trolley, radiology table or theatre table.
 After that, my least favourite place to be is an elevator or crowded corridor.
-Ask yourself the most basic and simple safety question… Is the equipment bag that accompanies me fit for purpose to provide critical care support to this little patient in an elevator?
+Ask yourself the most basic and simple safety question… Is the equipment bag that accompanies me fit to provide critical care support to this little patient in an elevator?

 Author